 Planning Your Courses

-A guide to help students make academic plans for the upcoming academic year
+A guide to help students make course planning decisions for the academic year

-Trent is committed to “multi-access” learning for fall 2020.
+Trent is committed to “multi-access” learning for 2020-21 academic year.
 What does this mean for courses?
 Most courses will be made available through online or remote delivery.
 In some cases, programs, courses, or course components may require in-person instruction (in the case of labs, specialized hands-on or small cohort courses, workshops, seminars, etc.).

 Your Choice is Key

 The main thing about courses at Trent in the upcoming academic year is that almost all courses will be offered in a way that allows you to access content remotely or online.
 Even where in-person components exist, many courses will provide students with options to access content and learning material if they cannot be present.

 View the full list of courses for the upcoming academic year, including how they will be delivered, so you can start planning your timetable.

 4 Types of Course Experiences You Can Expect at Trent this Year

 For the 2020/21 academic year, students will have access to four types of course experiences, each designed to optimize student learning experience while supporting the health and safety of our campus community.

 Learn more below, then start building your timetable so you are ready when course registration opens.